-Are your website search results showing Chinese or Japanese text? then your site has been hacked due to WordPress theme or Plugin security .
+Are your website search results showing Chinese or Japanese text? then your site has been hacked due to WordPress theme or Plugin security.
 If so, you may have been the target of the Japanese SEO Spam or Japanese Keyword Hack.
-There has Many website owners who have contacted us worried about this type of attack.
+There have Many website owners who have contacted us worried about this type of attack.
 To find out what is the exact issue and how to fix it, read on!

 Reasons for the Japanese Keyword Hack

-There could be many reasons for the appearance of Chinese or Japanese hack on your site.
-We have find out some actual issue for WordPress hacked website .
+There could be many reasons for the appearance of Chinese or Japanese hacks on your site.
+A hacker first do WordPress sitemap hack and set their own URL into the sitemap.
+We have found out some actual issues for the WordPress hacked website.
 The most common of them are:

 1. Outdated CMS version

 Outdated WordPress CMS is the number one reason why your website might have been hacked.
-Hackers often find out the WordPress theme and plugins vulnerabilities or loopholes present in software.
-Even though the WordPress officially release security patches regularly, web owners often ignore them and hold off on updates.
-These unpatched security loopholes become a important reason for the Japanese Keyword Hack later.
-We will recommend to keep up to date WordPress version to safe your site security.
+Hackers often find out the WordPress theme and plugins vulnerabilities or loopholes present in the software.
+Even though WordPress officially releases security patches regularly, web owners often ignore them and hold off on updates.
+These unpatched security loopholes become an important reason for the Japanese Keyword Hack later.
+We will recommend to keep up to date WordPress versions to save your site security.

 2. Third-party Plugins